tenderheartviv/simple_shell/README.md

 0x16.
-C - Simple Shell
-Tasks
+C - Simple Shell- a project built by two partners to round up sprint 1 of ALX SE Tasks
 0. Betty would be proud
 Write a beautiful code that passes the Betty checks